jnorfolk/beach-bandits/notebooks/readme.md

+# How to use
+Download the files updated_beaches.csv and model.py into the same folder.
+Running model.py will import this file and perform the necessary preprocessing and calculations.
+It will ask the user to input the name of a starting beach in Florida and the number of nearby beaches the user wishes to visit.
+Currently, the model is set to find the most optimal route between these nearby beaches, but no more than 9 locations can be used - otherwise it is too "computationally expensive" (will take forever to run).
+The model will output in JSON the best route, the distance in miles between each location, the total distance, and a map of Florida with a tag on each beach and a line drawn between tags.

 The data was acquired from the website https://koordinates.com/layer/111589-florida-beach-names/.

 The dataset was constructed by reports from several users including beaches names, their length and the county they were located.